nasa/cumulus-orca/tasks/post_to_database/README.md

                     'messageId' (str)
                     'receiptHandle' (str)
                     'body' (str): A json string representing a dict.
-                        Contains key/value pairs of column names and values for those columns.
+                        See files in schemas for details.
                     'attributes' (Dict)
                     'messageAttributes' (Dict): A dict with the following keys defined in the functions that write to queue.
-                        'RequestMethod' (str): 'post' or 'put', depending on if row should be created or updated respectively.
-                        'TableName' (str): The name of the table to target.
+                        'RequestMethod' (str): Matches to a shared_recovery.RequestMethod.
             context: An object passed through by AWS.
 Used for tracking.
-        Environment Vars: See requests_db.py's get_dbconnect_info for further details.
+        Environment Vars: See shared_db.py's get_configuration for further details.
             'DATABASE_PORT' (int): Defaults to 5432
             'DATABASE_NAME' (str)
-            'DATABASE_USER' (str)
+            'APPLICATION_USER' (str)
             'PREFIX' (str)
             '{prefix}-drdb-host' (str, secretsmanager)
             '{prefix}-drdb-user-pass' (str, secretsmanager)

-    insert_row_from_values(table_name: str, values: Dict[str, Any], db_connect_info: Dict) -> None
-        Inserts a new row into the given table.

-        Args:
-            table_name: The name of the table to target.
-            values: Contains key/value pairs of column names and values for those columns.
-            db_connect_info: See requests_db.py's get_dbconnect_info for further details.

-        Raises: database.DbError if error occurs when contacting database.

     send_record_to_database(record: Dict[str, Any], db_connect_info: Dict) -> None
         Deconstructs a record to its components and calls send_values_to_database with the result.